tktracker/IntuneDocs/intune/protect/troubleshoot-scep-certificate-profiles.md

 ms.collection: M365-identity-device-management
 ---

-# Troubleshoot using SCEP certificate profiles with Microsoft Intune
+# Overview for troubleshooting SCEP certificate profiles with Microsoft Intune

 Use of Simple Certificate Enrollment Protocol (SCEP) certificate profiles can be challenging to troubleshoot in Intune.
 This article is an overview that can help you resolve issues by: